kevinwhitham/superlattice_structure_analysis/README.md

 pix_per_nm  floating point number specifying the image scaling in units of pixels/nm.
 Use this if the image does not have one
                      of the scale bars contained in the /input directory.
 To use this option you must also specify the pts_file parameter, use a blank path '' if you are not using a file of points

+To run the radial distribution function analysis (after running the structure analysis to get the particle locations):

+python fit_rdf.py N model distance <path to image file>

+N is the order of the symmetry you're looking for (4 or 6 for square or hexagonal) model can be either 'para' or 'uniform' to fit using a paracrystalline disorder model, or a uniform (uncorrelated) model distance is the maximum distance to calculate and fit the radial distribution function in units of the nearest neighbor distance

 ### Dependencies: ###
 Python (tested with 2.7.8) with packages matplotlib, numpy, scipy, scikit-image.